fenago/react-graphql-course/md/lab_12.md

 **MDG**, the **Meteor** **Development Group**, the company behind Apollo.

-At the time of writing, they offer three different plans, which you can find by going to <https://www.apollographql.com/plans/>.
+They offer three different plans, which you can find by going to <https://www.apollographql.com/plans/>.
 When signing up, you get a two-week trial of the Team plan, which is one of the paid plans.
 Afterward, you\'ll be downgraded to the free plan.
 You should